 4.2.
 Objectives & Technical requirements:

-_Contribute to the analysis of the dynamic behavior of the mechanical components of the EPS

-system by using Solidworks to model these parts.
+_Contribute to the analysis of the dynamic behavior of the mechanical components of the Electric Powered Steering (EPS)system by using Solidworks to model these parts.

 _Create an EPS model using Solidworks and implement it in a simulation using